BalickiGabe/Google-Keep-Clone/README.md

-# Google Keep Front-End Clone
+# Google Keep Clone
 A dynamic and user-friendly note-taking application built with React.
 It allows users to easily create, view, and manage personal notes.
-This project showcases a full-stack development approach using React and Material-UI.
+This project showcases a front-end development approach using React and Material-UI.
 ## Features
 - **Create Notes**: Add new notes with a title and content.
 - **View Notes**: Display all notes in a user-friendly interface.